-- Integration at local and regional level - Actions to support reception, asylum and return systems under pressure - Cooperation between Member States on language assessment in the field of asylum
+- Integration at local and regional level - Actions to support reception, asylum and return systems under pressure - Cooperation between Member States on language assessment in the field of asylum - Actions to support Member States hosting IT systems of transnational interest.

 Funding allocated for specific actions shall not be used for other actions in the Member State's programme, except in duly justified circumstances and as approved by the Commission through the amendment of the Member State's programme27.